128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Service Route

-A service-route is configured on the branch 1 and Enterprise DC routers referencing the DHCP relay service, with a service-agent next-hop pointing to the real DHCP server.
+A service-route is configured on the Branch1 and Enterprise DC routers referencing the DHCP relay service, with a service-agent next-hop pointing to the real DHCP server.

 ```
 config
     authority
-        router 		Router1
+        router 		Branch1
-            name 		Router1
+            name 		Branch1

             service-route        dhcp_relay_service-route
                 name             dhcp_relay_service-route